Better Supplier Relationships Start With Supplier Information Management (SIM)

 This means that, before you get into the true detail of a data integration project, you need to have clear data governance processes and definitions in place for what will happen in certain situations – for instance, when data from each system tries to overwrite corresponding information from another.

 There might be certain information being passed from the ERP to the supplier information management system (SIM), CRM or other systems that is only editable within the ERP itself.
-This could be something like an account ID or account number that is transferred across to the supplier information management system, but can only be edited within the ERP.
+This could be something like an account ID or account number that is transferred across to the supplier information management platform, but can only be edited within the ERP.

 Furthermore, governance happens (and therefore must be defined) at multiple levels.
 It is not just the governance of processes and systems, but it can come down to the detail of who owns which fields in a database, otherwise known as System of Record.